NASA contractors share the grief of Israeli and Indian lunar failures

-The team was gathered in a conference room last week, about 35 in all. ready to celebrate India’s triumph: the country’s first lunar landing.
-Like many watching the livestream broadcast from the control center in Bengaluru half a world away, John Thornton, the chief executive of Astrobotic, a Pittsburgh company that is developing a moon lander of its own, was confident India would stick it, setting off celebrations across the world.
+The team was gathered in a conference room last week, about 35 in all, ready to celebrate India’s triumph: the country’s first lunar landing.
+Like many watching the live stream broadcast from the control center in Bangalore half a world away, John Thornton, the chief executive of Astrobotic, a Pittsburgh company that is developing a moon lander of its own, was confident India would stick it, setting off celebrations across the world.

 But there was silence and long faces in India’s mission control, not celebration, when they lost contact with the lunar craft, and there was silence, too, in Astrobotic’s conference room, as Thornton’s team was reminded that the difficulties of orbital mechanics and the vacuum of space are not to be taken for granted.
 “Everything has to be working just right,” he said.
 “It’s like humankind against space."

 Soon it will be their turn to attempt to land on the moon.
 Astrobotic is one of nine companies that NASA is betting on as part of a program to deliver science experiments to the surface of the moon.
-The list is comprised of small startups, like Thornton’s venture, which grew out of Carnegie Mellon University, and industry stalwarts, such as Lockheed Martin and Draper, which provided navigation and guidance systems during the Apollo era.
+The list comprises small start-ups, like Thornton’s venture, which grew out of Carnegie Mellon University, and industry stalwarts, such as Lockheed Martin and Draper, which provided navigation and guidance systems during the Apollo era.

 Under CLPS, NASA isn’t designing, building or operating the landers that will make these lunar trips — that’s all up to the companies.
 Instead, NASA is simply hiring them to provide a FedEx-like service to a lifeless celestial body 240,000 miles away.
 The plans even include sending a rover to the lunar south pole, a mission that could help NASA decide where its astronauts should land.